What is NEC?

 NEC affects 5% of infants born two months early4

-This new product contains a blend of three different probiotic strains: BB-12® Bifidobacterium animalis subsp. lactis, TH-4® Streptococcus thermophilus and Bifidobacterium longum subsp. infantis.
-This blend has been shown to help reduce the risk of NEC by up to 50%, as documented in two clinical trials including a total of more than 1,200 preterm infants born two months or earlier than due date.1,7
+A three-strain probiotic blend by Chr.
+Hansen has shown to help support the intestinal tract for healthy immune and digestive function.
+This product contains a blend of three different probiotic strains: BB-12® Bifidobacterium animalis subsp. lactis, TH-4® Streptococcus thermophilus and Bifidobacterium longum subsp. infantis.
+The blend has been shown to help reduce the risk of NEC by up to 50%, as documented in two clinical trials including a total of more than 1,200 preterm infants born two months or earlier than due date.1, 7

 Strict production requirements ensure highest quality